 Chrissy joined The LEAD Center team in 2002 and has served in every capacity within the company.
-While growing her skills within the corporation, Chrissy pursued her teaching license and master’s degree in Special Education.
+While growing her skills within the corporation, Chrissy pursued her teaching license and master’s degree in Special Education and recently became a licensed behavior analyst.
 As the current executive director of the school, she brings experience, passion, and expertise to the classrooms and staff of the LEAD center.
 Her core conviction is helping others to see and fulfill their potential.

 Alexis brings a wealth of behavioral knowledge to the administrative team at LEAD.
 She is a Virginia-Licensed Board Certified Behavior Analyst, with 10+ years of experience in a private day school setting and additional time delivering behavior analytic services for local, private agencies.
 Since her Fall, 2017 start date, she’s improved our approach to behavioral interventions and continues to shape student programming to reflect LEAD’s passion for excellence.
 When Alexis is not in the classrooms working alongside and training staff, you will find her looking for the next project in the workplace or adventure in her personal life.
 She is a welcomed addition to the LEAD Center family!